Canadian name: Use of titles in Canadian English

-When referring to a woman whose marital status that one does not know, it is common to write Ms., but no specific rules apply.
+When referring to a woman whose marital status one does not know, it is common to write Ms., but no specific rules apply.
 Using a courtesy title in a non-formal situation may be construed as wrong and awkward.

 Although each person has one of the above titles in their name, other titles may be acquired through various ways, including education and employment.
 The titles of Dr. (doctor) and Prof. (Professor) are common examples.
 When referring to such individuals in a professional context (such as a medical doctor's practice), these titles are often used instead of their given name.
 For instance, a doctor named Mark Roberts could be referred to as "Dr. Roberts".
 While an individual might be fine with being referred to without their title, it is generally frowned upon to do so without asking.

 The parliamentary titles Hon. (honourable) or Rt.
 Hon. (right honourable) are given to the justices of the Supreme Court of Canada, serving cabinet ministers, either federal or provincial/territorial and in some cases are retained for life; for example in the case of retired prime ministers and those who were appointed to the Queen's Privy Council for Canada (federal cabinet ministers and others appointed to the Council from time to time).
 Senators are designated with the prenominal title Sen. (Senator) while in office.

 Foreign titles, such as Sir and Count, are not used; the acceptance of foreign honours by Canadian citizens is not permitted under the Nickle resolution and subsequent Acts of Parliament.